Home | News | Client Stories

-In a recent case, our lawyers were able to prove that, although an employee was trained on using a knife in the correct way, her injury at work was caused in part by her employer failing to ensure that the knives were not misused.
+In a recent personal injury case, our lawyers were able to prove that, although an employee was trained on using a knife in the correct way, her injury at work was caused in part by her employer failing to ensure that the knives were not misused.

 At the claimant’s workplace, employees opened tied bags using a fish knife.
 They were issued with an instruction leaflet on how to correctly use the knife for health and safety reasons, which meant always cutting away from themselves and not towards their bodies.